flub78/multitenant/doc/development/development.md

 In this case the solution is to update the chrome web driver.

     php artisan dusk:chrome-driver 101

+Does not work anymore on recent versions of chrome.
+Install chrome driver manually.

 Once the driver is up to date you can run the test.